comses-education/github-starter-course/README.md

 Steps:
 Fork this repository on GitHub.
 You do that by clicking on this:<br/>
 ![image](https://user-images.githubusercontent.com/84760072/219554428-3bce3d9a-2eb4-43f5-8974-59256a1336a3.png)<br/><br/>
-Now, go to your forked repository.<br/>
+Now, go to your forked repository.
 Make sure your fork is synced with the upstream repository.
 You do that by clicking on this:<br/>
 ![image](https://user-images.githubusercontent.com/84760072/219554701-965dc598-6835-439f-a7f1-159ed17d6706.png)<br/><br/>
 This small modal will pop up:<br/>
 ![image](https://user-images.githubusercontent.com/84760072/219554774-9dfab89b-8874-4fa7-a53f-63c812908f90.png)<br/><br/>
 Click on 'Update Branch':<br/>